orazionelson/onfly/readme.txt

 Onfly is a fast and 'easy to use' info system for mobile.
 The code is HTML5 with jQueryMobile and some php, the database used is sqlite.

-Onfly is a light solution to share infos, messages and skills.
+Onfly is a lightweight solution to share infos, messages and skills.

 Install
 1) unpack the zip (or tar.gz) to your localhost/